Creating and keeping track of estimates are an important part of building profits for your business.

 It’s important to note that an estimate is not a sales order.
 Potential customers haven’t committed to buying anything yet.

 In QBO, estimates offer a breakdown of costs so your customer can understand exactly how they spend their money.

 QuickBooks Online estimates are a huge part of running a growing company.
 It’s important to keep them organized and accurate, not only for your customers but for your team too.

+Estimates are not accounts themselves, but aim to boost accounts receivable.
 Estimates in QBO are a way to turn potential customer interest into a sales transaction.